abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

    .. image:: ../../media/k2c-qli-build-ga/start_launcher_ab.png

-   -  If you don't have a connected device, click :guilabel:`Start Launcher` (A) on the top panel.
+   -  If you don't have a connected device, click :guilabel:`Start Launcher` (A).
    -  If you have a connected device, select :guilabel:`Start Launcher` (B) for the appropriate device in the :guilabel:`Connected devices` panel.

-3. On the :guilabel:`Specify Environment` page, select the appropriate values for :guilabel:`Category`, :guilabel:`Chipset`, :guilabel:`Host Operating System`, and :guilabel:`Target Operating System`.
+3. On the :guilabel:`Specify Environment` page, select the appropriate values for :guilabel:`Category`, :guilabel:`Chipset`, :guilabel:`Host Operating System`, :guilabel:`Target Operating System`, and then select :guilabel:`Next`.

    .. note:: See `chipsets (hardware SoCs) <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-115/soc.html>`__ that are supported on Qualcomm Linux.

    .. image:: ../../media/k2c-qli-build-ga/specify_env.png

-4. Select :guilabel:`Next`.
-The :guilabel:`Select Resources` page appears.
+4. In the :guilabel:`Select Resources` window, do the following:

    .. image:: ../../media/k2c-qli-build-ga/select_resource_page.png